 Apsara Reddy appointed Congress's first transgender National General Secretary

-New Delhi, Jan 8: Journalist Apsara Reddy, a transgender woman known for her social activism, has been appointed as the National General Secretary of All India Mahila Congress (AIMC), making her the 134-year-old party's first transgender officebearer.
+New Delhi, Jan 8: Apsara Reddy, a transgender woman known for her social activism, has been appointed as the National General Secretary of All India Mahila Congress (AIMC), making her the 134-year-old party's first transgender officebearer.

 The appointment was made by party president Rahul Gandhi on Tuesday.